lbl-srg/obc/specification/source/codeGeneration.rst

 1. Implementation of the control sequence using CDL.

-2. Export of the Modelica model as a :term:`Functional Mockup Unit` for Model Exchange (FMU-ME) or as a JSON specification.
+2. Export of the Modelica model as a Functional Mockup Unit for Model Exchange (FMU-ME) or as a JSON specification.

 3. Import of the FMU-ME in the runtime environment, or translation of the